CookiedOutMonster/COSC441/README.md

 Should have work done explained via bullet points.

+Two people to review each PR.
+Code reviews are not important, just determine if the PR actually works and does not result in any errors.

 ## Merging:

 Fixing merge issues is up to the creator of the PR.